 - Can perform accountancy activities

-- Must complete 120 hours of CPE every three years (including 4 hours of ethics taken from an approved sponsor)
+- Must complete 120 hours of CPE every three years (including 4 hours of ethics taken from an approved sponsor and one hour of sexual harassment prevention training from an Illinois Department of Financial and Professional Regulation approved continuing education provider).

 - Are exempt from the requirement to take an Annual Federal Tax Refresher course to participate in the IRS Annual Filing Season Program.